 3.3.3.
 Biological sampling

 Survey catches were sorted by species or of taxonomic group directly on the vessel deck.
-All snow crabs were measured for carapace width (CW), , and the sex of each animal and their missing appendages were noted.
+All snow crabs were measured for carapace width (CW), carapace condition, and the sex of each animal and their missing appendages were noted.
 For males, chela height (CH) was measured.
-For pubescent females, gonad color (white, beige or orange) .
+For pubescent females, gonad color (white, beige or orange) was noted.
 For egg-bearing females, egg color (orange, dark orange, brown or black) and a rough estimate of the egg size was recorded.

 Other species or taxonomic groups in the catch were weighed and counted.
 For a subset of 100 randomly selected survey sampling stations, up to 100 fish per species were measured for length using an electronic measuring board.